 So you see, the employer doesn’t pay, the insurer does.
 Most employers are savvy enough to recognise that where personal injury has occurred, compensation is due and many encourage the employee to bring a claim for compensation for personal injury against the insurer.
 That is the point of the policy.

 Claiming damages for your injury at work is simple.
 We have dedicated, experienced teams of lawyers dealing with accident at work claims.
 Call us today on 0333 323 5292 to find out whether you are entitled to compensation.
-You can get in touch with us by sending us an email or filling in our online form.
+You can get in touch with us by sending us an email or filling in the enquiry form on this page.

 Manual Handling Accidents